A simple guide to some of the pros and cons of equity release plus the advantages and disadvantages of lifetime mortgages and home reversion plans.

 Home reversion plan pros and cons

-With this type of scheme, the provider will buy all, or part of your home at a reduced price and you get the cash from the sale.
+With this type of plan, the provider will buy all, or part of your home at a reduced price and you get the cash from the sale.
 You can continue to live in the property for the rest of your life, but under a lease agreement as a tenant, rather than a property owner.

 - You can live rent free – in your own home for the rest of your life